LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ```

-The DAPISessionManagement class also let the chat bot application check if it success initiaite session with Refinitiv Workspace/Eikon Desktop application or not via the ```verify_desktop_connection()``` function.
+The DAPISessionManagement class also let the chat bot application check if it success initiate session with Refinitiv Workspace/Eikon Desktop application or not via the ```verify_desktop_connection()``` function.
 This function uses Eikon Data API ```get_port_number()``` which returns the port number used to communicate with the Eikon Data API Proxy.
 If the connection success, it always returns a default port "9000".

 ```
 # dapi_session.py file